 Consequently, more and more SaaS companies will most likely shift their attention toward enhancing their integration capabilities.

 8. Migration to PaaS

 Given that the SaaS industry is booming and competition is getting fierce, companies will prioritize customer retention over customer acquisition.

 That said, there’s a good chance that SaaS providers will shift to the platform-as-a-service model (PaaS).

-This is a cloud computing model where a third-party provider gives users access to software and hardware tools over the internet.
+This is a cloud computing model where a third-party provider gives users access to software and hardware tools over the internet such as desktop as a service solution.
 In contrast to SaaS, PaaS offers users more control in terms of customization.